 Jerr is the former President and CEO of The National Center for Social Entrepreneurs, is one of the six co-founders of the Social Enterprise Alliance, and was named by The NonProfit Times to its nonprofit sector “Power & Influence Top 50” lists in 2004, 2005 and 2006.
-He served from 2001 to 2004 as an advisor to England’s Department of Trade and Industry Social Enterprise Unit and is Executive Director of The Institute for Social Entrepreneurs, which he created in 1999.
+He served from 2001 to 2004 as a consultant for England’s Department of Trade and Industry Social Enterprise Unit and is Executive Director of The Institute for Social Entrepreneurs, which he created in 1999.

-His most recent book — Jerr’s Journal: My Adventures in Social Enterprise — was published as an eBook in March 2016 and by the end of the year had been downloaded in 132 countries.
-He is the author or editor of six previous books, including Boschee on Marketing, The Social Enterprise Sourcebook, and the award-winning Migrating from Innovation to Entrepreneurship: How Nonprofits are Moving toward Sustainability and Self-Sufficiency.
-His work has appeared in numerous anthologies and been translated into seven languages.
+As of July 2019, his most recent book — Jerr’s Journal: My Adventures in Social Enterprise — has been downloaded by more than 12,000 people in 147 countries since it was published in 2016 and he is the author or editor of six previous books, including Boschee on Marketing, The Social Enterprise Sourcebook, and the award-winning Migrating from Innovation to Entrepreneurship: How Nonprofits are Moving toward Sustainability and Self-Sufficiency.
+His articles and essays have appeared in numerous publications and anthologies and his work has been translated into seven languages.